Steve Lehman (photographer)

-Steve Lehman is an American-born conceptual artist whose oeuvre consists of photographs, videos, collages, drawings, writings, sculpture, objects, paintings and installations.
+Steve Lehman (born 1964) is an American-born conceptual artist whose oeuvre consists of photographs, videos, collages, drawings, writings, sculpture, objects, paintings and installations.
 He is also the founder of WillyNilly™, a digital lifestyle company.
 He is most famous for his book The Tibetans: A Struggle to Survive.
 Lehman’s work is distinct because of his ability to “sample” other artists, weave together many types of art and merge different disciplines.

 Background

 Lehman is born to a family of Jewish film industry pioneers and printers.
 His great-grandfather was an early film distributor, who sold “single reelers” in the early 1900s for Universal Films.
 Lehman's father’s side of the family owned Lehman Brothers, Inc., a high quality printing and engraving company.
 As a boy, Lehman studied art, photography, graphic design, film, and business from a young age.